Be-Secure/BeSLab/README.md

 </table>

 ### Trusted And Verified Open Source Software (TAVOSS).
+  - TAVOSS is software that is wetted and secure that can help address security concerns.
   - TAVOSS is set of princples and practices that can help adoption of open source in enterprises
-  - TAVOSS is software that is wetted and secure that an help address security concerns.
   - TAVOSS software is also accompanied by documentation and support which can help to address the lack of knowledge and cultural resistance.

 ## Getting Started